ericzji/nginx-openshift-lab/docs/class1/module2/lab1.rst

   #.
 Configure the NGINX App Protect WAF module
   #.
 Attach NAP Policy to the NGINX Ingress Controller’s Virtual Server

-Clone the Ingress Controller repo and change into the deployments folder:
+Clone the Ingress Controller repository and navigate to the deployments folder by running the following commands:
    .. code-block::

       git clone https://github.com/nginxinc/kubernetes-ingress.git --branch v3.0.1